oracle/fmw-kubernetes/docs-source/content/oig/prepare-your-environment/_index.md

 #### Prebuilt OIG container image

-The latest prebuilt OIG container image can be downloaded from [Oracle Container Registry](https://container-registry.oracle.com).
-This image is prebuilt by Oracle and includes Oracle Identity Governance 12.2.1.4.0 and the latest PSU.
+The latest prebuilt OIG July 2022 container image can be downloaded from [Oracle Container Registry](https://container-registry.oracle.com).
+This image is prebuilt by Oracle and includes Oracle Identity Governance 12.2.1.4.0, the July Patch Set Update (PSU) and other fixes released with the Critical Patch Update (CPU) program..

 **Note**: Before using this image you must login to [Oracle Container Registry](https://container-registry.oracle.com), navigate to `Middleware` > `oig_cpu` and accept the license agreement.